lindseypgill/hdoc-guide/hdoc-guide/getting-started/complex-edits.md

     A commit message is your description of the changes you have made.
 The message is read by Hornbill to evaluate your changes.
 The heading of your message (a summary of your actions) should be no more than 50 characters, and the body (details) should be no more than 72 characters.
 [See here](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/) for more information on practices for commit messages.
     :::

-6. Push Your Changes to your Fork.
+8. __Push Your Changes to your Fork__
     To do this, select the "Sync Changes" button under the "Source Control" menu in Visual Studio.

-7. Create a Pull Request from Your Fork to the Hornbill Main Branch.
-To to this:
+9. __Create a Pull Request from Your Fork to the Hornbill Main Branch.
+To to this:__
     1. Go online to your GitHub account.
     2. Navigate to your fork of the HDocBook repository.
     3. Select "Pull Requests", then select "New Pull Request".
 Your pushed changes should appear here.
 If you cannot see your changes, ensure that you are in the correct fork.